 The analysis led to 18 Drivers for Change for the future of sustainable and liveable cities in 2050.
-We identified Drivers for Change at the general and smart city levels, as well as more specific Drivers for Change for the future of buildings, mobility and urban spaces.
+We identified Drivers for Change at the general and smart city levels, as well as more specific Drivers for Change for the future of buildings, mobility and urban spaces report Drivers for Change.